Persiaran Kenanga

 Persiaran Kenanga is the municipal driveway (highway) in Kota Damansara, Petaling Jaya, Selangor, Malaysia.
 The driveway connects from Persiaran Surian to Kota Damansara Interchange of the New Klang Valley Expressway.
 This driveway is maintained by the Petaling Jaya City Council or Majlis Bandaraya Petaling Jaya (MBPJ).

+History

+On 19 August 2018, one lane and U-Turn at Persiaran Kenanga and Persiaran Suria closed temporary for Damansara–Shah Alam Elevated Expressway constructions.

+Onn 6 September 2019, an accident happened at Persiaran Surian to Kota Damansara Toll Plaza directions, leading delay about 35 minutes.

+In Movement Control Order, Persiaran Kenanga become one of the alternative road.

 Junction lists

 The entire route is located in Petaling District, Selangor.